-- During the year ending December 31, 2013 exploration activities at Shafter were focused upon refining targets for core drilling from surface by means of geological mapping and sampling, detailed review of all current and historic geophysical and geochemical results and integrating these insights into the on-going mapping and mining activities within the historic Presidio Mine.
-This work located a number of drill set-ups to test for new, "near mine" silver and gold mineralization in close proximity to both Shafter and Presidio. - These targets remain high priority for future drill campaigns; however continuing pressure from mining operations caused a transfer of several exploration geologists and technicians into the mining group during the second and third quarters.
-The Exploration group at Shafter was disbanded in late October, 2013.
+- The Company did not conduct any exploration activities during the three months ending March 31, 2014.
+During the comparable three months ending March 31, 2013, the Company's exploration group undertook a limited field programme of detailed mapping and sampling, anticipating a drill programme in the second quarter of 2013.
+This work located a number of drill set-ups to test for new silver and gold mineralization in close proximity to both the unmined Shafter and historical Presidio deposits. - These targets remain high priority for future drill campaigns; however continuing pressure from mining operations caused a transfer of several exploration geologists and technicians into the mining group during the second and third quarters.
+The exploration group at Shafter was disbanded in late October, 2013. - During late March through May of 2014, the Company engaged several consultants to complete detailed reviews of the current and historic technical databases for the Project, in part to support a second group that was retained to provide an independent, confidential valuation of the Shafter Project.